 your career in meteorology, or just check out how it's done!
 Meteorologist Tim Vasquez (based in the Dallas-Fort

-Worth area) takes a look at what's happening around the US live daily at 8pm Central.
+Worth area) takes a look at what's happening around the US live Tuesday, Thursday and Sunday at 7pm Central.

 Free (donations accepted) at Meteorology Lab (YouTube)